sandrine-muller-research/Translator-user-testing-plugin/README.md

 # User feedback chrome plugin
 This plugin can be easily installed within Chrome environment and will pop up questions as the user is going through results in Translator UI page.
-The feedback is purely anonymous.
+The feedback is purely anonymous and is a good opportunity for Translator UI users to get their voice heard!

 ## Install the plugin **FOR CHROME navigator**
 How to Install the Translator User Testing Plugin Chrome Extension?
 Below is a step-by-step procedure.